adamsilver/fdpb/01-Register.md

 To design a great validation experience we need to consider:

-- When to give users feedback
+- When to give feedback
 - How to show errors
 - How to write errors
 - How to be forgiving
-- Restoring entered values
+- Restoring values

-### When to give users feedback
+### When to give feedback

 We can either give users feedback instantly—that is as the user types or steps through each field.
 Or we can give users feedback on submission—that is when they press submit or press <kbd>Enter</kbd>.